 For this one, I used an extra strawberry and made two rows of 3 going in opposite directions.
 Each row should be placed a third of the width away from the edge.

-Fill in the gaps with cream as you usually would.
+Fill in the gaps between the strawberries with cream as you usually would.

-Then wrap and draw lines to mark where each row of strawberries is.
+Wrap with plastic wrap and draw lines to mark where each row of strawberries is.
+Store in the fridge for 3-4 hours.

 Hearts